torproject/onionbalance/docs/v2/tutorial-v2.rst

 Getting Started
 ----------------

-To get started with setting up OnionBalance, please go to :ref:`installing_ob`.
+To get started with setting up Onionbalance, please go to :ref:`installing_ob`.